deanyim0226/deanyim0226/README.md

 ### Hi 👋 I'm Dean, a 4th year computer science student at University of California Irvine.

-I'm seeking a summer internship in 2022.
-The programming languages that I have worked with are C, C++, Java, and Python.
-I'm interested in web and mobile application.
+I'm currently seeking a summer internship opportunity in 2022.
+The backend programming languages that I have used are C, C++, Java, and Python.
+Recently, I learned about CSS, HTML, Javascript, react, and react-native.
+I am fascinated by both frondend and backend programming languages, so I want to be a full stack developer if possible.
+My ultimate goal is to develop a web/mobile application that is something beneficial to people in the world.

 Here is my [LinkedIn](https://www.linkedin.com/in/dean-yim-18853516a)